MagnusTiberius/iocphttpd/ReadMe.txt

 ========================================================================
-    STATIC LIBRARY : iocphttpdlib Project Overview
+    STATIC LIBRARY : iocp_httpd Project Overview
 ========================================================================

-AppWizard has created this iocphttpdlib library project for you.
+AppWizard has created this iocp_httpd library project for you.

-This file contains a summary of what you will find in each of the files that make up your iocphttpdlib application.

-iocphttpdlib.vcxproj
+No source files were created as part of your project.

+iocp_httpd.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-iocphttpdlib.vcxproj.filters
+iocp_httpd.vcxproj.filters
     This is the filters file for VC++ projects generated using an Application Wizard.
     It contains information about the association between the files in your project and the filters.
 This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

-/////////////////////////////////////////////////////////////////////////////

-StdAfx.h, StdAfx.cpp
-    These files are used to build a precompiled header (PCH) file named iocphttpdlib.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////
 Other notes: